wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

 3. Encryption of sensitive runtime level configuration secrets/user data persisted in datastores and userstores
 4. Encryption of sensitive deployment level configuration data in configuration files

-From WSO2 IS 5.11.0 onwards, symmetric encryption mechanism is used to encrypt internal sensitive runtime data above.
+From WSO2 IS 5.11.0 onwards, symmetric encryption is used to encrypt the internal sensitive runtime data above.
 The DEK used to encrypt these data is configured in the `deployment.toml` file and it is protected by a KEK.
 The secure vault is utilized as of now to protect this DEK.
 Here, only the rotation of the Data Encryption Key configured in the `deployment.toml` file is considered.

 ------------------------------------------------------------------------